yacineMahdid/deep-learning-model-explained/googlenet/README.md

 2. forward function
 3. internal forward function

-The whole class is big because it's very unrolled, there is no for loop to be seen that will repeat the same creation over and over (which in my opinion is more readable)
+The whole class is big because it's very unrolled, there is no for loop to be seen that will repeat the same creation over and over (which in my opinion is more readable).

 Let's go piece by piece.